Browse by Medical Category

 Clinical interests and activities: Dr. Luberto’s clinical work focuses on delivering individualized mindfulness-based cognitive-behavioral therapy to adults with emotional problems and co-occurring medical problems.

-Research interests and activities: Dr. Raggio's research explores the psychosocial aspects of HIV among women, physical/mental health challenges associated with female reproductive transitions, and weight/body image issues related to chronic disease.
+Research interests and activities: Dr. Raggio’s research is focused on developing interventions to prevent cardiovascular disease among women with HIV, the psychosocial aspects of aging in the context of HIV, and weight/body image issues related to chronic disease.

 Clinical interests and activities: Dr. Raggio’s clinical interests include adjustment to chronic medical illness, women’s mental/behavioral health, and behavioral weight management.

-Clinical Psychology Fellow in Behavioral Medicine, Massachusetts General Hospital/Harvard Medical School
+PhD Candidate Clinical Psychology Fellow in Behavioral Medicine

 Dr. Ellen Slawsby provides individual and couples therapy, specializing in individuals with chronic illness, chronic fatigue, and pain.
 She received her MA and PhD in Clinical Psychology from the University of Massachusetts, Boston.
 She is a staff psychologist in Behavioral Medicine, a researcher and clinical trainer at the Benson-Henry Institute (BHI) for Mind/Body Medicine as well as Director of the Pain Services at the BHI.
 Dr. Slawsby is an Assistant Professor in Psychology in the department of Psychiatry, Harvard Medical School.
 Dr. Slawsby has published and presented research on chronic medical illness, Infertility, Irritable Bowel Syndrome, Irritable Bowel Disease and Chronic Pain.